Archaeology on the Clent Hills

 We worked with Wolverhampton Archaeology Group (WAG) initially and also set up our own group of archaeology volunteers.
 These volunteers worked alongside WAG and received training from our regional archaeology specialists and now operate as an archaeology group in their own right: DITCH (Diggers in the Clent Hills).

 Over the past two and a half years we have uncovered most of the floor plan of the cottage, revealing original quarry tiles and lino, fireplace features and unearthing toy soldiers, egg cups and glassware along the way.

 We were fortunate enough to meet Irene Edge, one of the last inhabitants of the cottage, her lively account painted a vivid picture of life growing up on the Clent Hills.
 They had no gas, electricity or running water.
 Every day she had to fetch water from a spring about half a mile away, her family were careful to keep the spring hidden in case anybody tried to contaminate it!
 Coal would be delivered to the cottage but access to it was difficult, so her family built the pathway up from Adam's Hill: she said her father made her a little wheelbarrow so that she could help move the earth and as she grew bigger so did the wheelbarrow.
 Walking to school in the winter was hard work, her mother would put chains around their boots so that they didn't slide in the ice and some days the fog would be so thick they would get horribly lost.

 From our research and excavations we believe that the cottage was originally built in the early 1800s, although it was extended and added to at later periods.
 By the 1960s it was abandoned and eventually knocked down.

-Evidence from old maps suggest there was another building on the site and our excavations are now focussing on finding that building and learning more about what it might have been.
-We will be carrying out more work on the site during the summer of 2018, including holding a family archaeology day, more details about these activities will be available soon.
+Evidence from old maps suggest there was another building on the site and our excavations are now focusing on finding that building and learning more about what it might have been.